AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 ### Streaming queries

-The Streaming query allows a client to stream large database result sets.
-The Streaming query relies on reactive stream model, specifically the `Flux` type.
-Using streaming query, does not imply that reactive db drivers need to be used, users can hook to the stream and control the flow of data.
+The streaming query allows a client to, for example, stream large database result sets.
+The streaming query relies on the reactive stream model, specifically the `Flux` type.
+Using the streaming query does not imply that reactive database drivers should be used.
+Users can hook to the stream and control the flow of data.

 Streaming query is flexible enough to be used with **any** query return type.
 That means that any return type that is not Flux will automatically be converted to Flux, based on that Flux will return single or multiple items.